alves-nickolas/alves-nickolas.github.io/research/msc/index.md

 # Nonperturbative Aspects of Quantum Field Theory in Curved Spacetime

 This page is a brief summary about my MSc thesis, entitled _Nonperturbative Aspects of Quantum Field Theory in Curved Spacetime_.
-I plan on eventually making my thesis available online (once it has been submitted to UFABC), but for the time being I'll keep its abstract available in here.
+It is available at the arXiv: [2305.17453 [gr-qc]](https://arxiv.org/abs/2305.17453).

 ## Abstract